zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

       You will need all four keys/tokens later, so don't close this tab.

-5. Set up a dev environment
+5. Set Up a Dev Environment
 ---------------------------

 After creating your app, `set up a dev environment`_